 Members may apply to the Society for a Stud Prefix Registration.
 Although the register is maintained by the Central Prefix Register in the United Kingdom, it is one of its rules that an application for a prefix for a specific breed must be made to the organisation that maintains the breed stud book.
 An application form needs to be completed and accompanied by the appropriate fee.

-Centrally the Society runs a Spring and a Summer breed show, a Performance show, a Foal show.
-Some Areas run their own show or jointly with other breed societies, for example, in Derbyshire, the Midlands, Cumbria, East Anglia, and Scotland.
+Centrally the Society runs a Spring and a Summer Breed show, a Dales Pony Festival and a Foal show.
+Some Areas run their own show or jointly with other breed societies in Surrey and East Anglia.

 All shows are run under the Society's Show Rules.